mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

 *Status: Merged*

-The PR improves Mixxx’s buffers data structures by using the C++ constant expressions for the size function.
+This PR improves Mixxx’s buffers data structures by using the C++ constant expressions for the size function.

 ---